Money Secrets – Things I Stopped Buying to Save Money

 Gym Memberships

-I’d see ads for fitness classes and feel guilty that I wasn’t going enough, so I just kept paying.
+I’d see ads for fitness classes and feel guilty for not going enough, yet I just kept paying.

-I started using free workout videos online and going for jogs outside, and recently, I moved into an apartment that included gym access.
+Instead, I started using free workout videos online and going for jogs outside.

 Brand-Name Products